askui/askui-dev-docs/docs/docs/askui-studio/02-Onboarding-Guide/04-unlock-more-flexibility-with-code.md

 const captcha = captchaRaw.text.match(/\d{6}/)[0];
 ```

-Now the only thing that is left is to type the captcha back into the right textfield
+Now the only thing that is left is to type the CAPTCHA back into the correct textfield

 ```typescript
 await aui.typeIn(captcha).textfield().contains().text().withText("123456").exec();